Audie Murphy: Death and commemorations

 The aircraft was a twin-engine Aero Commander 680 flown by a pilot who had a private-pilot license and a reported 8,000 hours of flying time, but who held no instrument rating.
 The aircraft was recovered on 31 May.
 After her husband's death, Pamela Murphy moved into a small apartment and got a clerk position at the Sepulveda Veterans Administration Hospital in Los Angeles, where she remained employed for 35 years.

 On 7 June 1971, Murphy was buried with military honors at Arlington National Cemetery.
 In attendance were Ambassador to the U.N.
 George H. W. Bush, Army Chief of Staff William Westmoreland, and many of the 3rd Infantry Division.
 Murphy's gravesite is in Section 46, headstone number 46-366-11, located across Memorial Drive from the Amphitheater.
 A special flagstone walkway was later constructed to accommodate the large number of people who visit to pay their respects.
 It is the cemetery's second most-visited gravesite, after that of President John F. Kennedy.

 The headstones of Medal of Honor recipients buried at Arlington National Cemetery are normally decorated in gold leaf.
 Murphy previously requested that his stone remain plain and inconspicuous, like that of an ordinary soldier.
 The headstone contains the birth year 1924, based upon purportedly falsified materials among his military records.

-In 1974, a large granite marker was erected just off the Appalachian Trail at 37.364554°N 80.225748°W at 3,100' elevation, near the crash site.
+In 1974, a large granite marker was erected just off the Appalachian Trail at 37.364554°N 80.225748°W at 3,100 ft elevation, near the crash site.
 In 1975, a court awarded Murphy's widow, Pamela, and their two children $2.5 million in damages because of the accident.

 Civilian honors were bestowed on Murphy during his lifetime and posthumously, including a star on the Hollywood Walk of Fame.
 In 2013, Murphy was honored by his home state with the Texas Legislative Medal of Honor.

 Songwriting

 David McClure, his collaborator on the book To Hell and Back, discovered Murphy's talent for poetry during their work on the memoir when he found discarded verses in Murphy's Hollywood apartment.
 One of those poems, "The Crosses Grow on Anzio", appears in To Hell and Back attributed to a soldier named Kerrigan.
 Only two others survived, "Alone and Far Removed" and "Freedom Flies in Your Heart Like an Eagle".
 The latter was part of a speech Murphy had written at a 1968 dedication of the Alabama War Memorial in Montgomery, and later set to music by Scott Turner under the title "Dusty Old Helmet".

 Murphy was a fan of country music, in particular Bob Wills and Chet Atkins, but was not a singer or musician himself.
 Through his friend Guy Mitchell, Murphy was introduced to songwriter Scott Turner in 1961.
-The two collaborated on numerous songs between 1962 and 1970, the most successful of which was "Shutters and Boards" and "When the Wind Blows in Chicago".
+The two collaborated on numerous songs between 1962 and 1970, the most successful of which were "Shutters and Boards" and "When the Wind Blows in Chicago".